rpbouman/huey/README.md

    <img width="930" height="546" alt="image" src="https://github.com/user-attachments/assets/b3c28027-65e4-44c9-9425-c067a3088f04" />

    In the key/value fieldset, a new blank entry is automatically created.
-   It is mandatory to fill out at least one key/value entry.
+   Fill out at least one key/value entry is required.

+   1) Fill out the key field.
-   Huey provides key suggestions for the known secret types, and selecting one will automatically chooise a default field type.
+      Huey provides suggestions for the key field for any known secret types.
+Selecting a suggestion, or entering a well-known type, automatically results in choosing a default field type.
       If you're sure you need a particular key but the Huey suggestions list does not provide it, then you can always enter one manually.

-   Choose the field type.
+   2) Choose the field type.
       If you chose a key from the suggestions list, or if you entered a key that is well-known and appropriate for the secret type, a default field type is automatically chosen for you.
       Again, you may override the field type if you're sure you need to.

+   3) Enter the field value.
       The choice of field type directly affects what values you can add in the value field.
       The field type directly affects the kind of data you can enter into the value field; for example, choosing the checkbox will turn the value input into a checkbox.

    You can add as many key/value pairs as you like, Just click the "Add key/value pair"-button <img width="32" height="32" alt="image" src="https://github.com/user-attachments/assets/cc19cbf3-e9bd-490e-ae21-5bb857ecc05c" /> that appears immediately before the key field to create a new one.